 KVS TGT Science Syllabus 2026

-The Science subject is comprised of three core disciplines: Physics, Chemistry, and Biology.
-The detailed topic-wise syllabus for candidates applying for TGT Science posts through KVS Recruitment 2026 is presented below.
+The science curriculum is categorized into three core domains: Physics, Chemistry, and Biology.
+Below is the comprehensive, topic-wise syllabus for candidates aiming for TGT Science roles in the KVS Recruitment 2026.

 Chemistry Syllabus